 I love the San Rafael Swell National Geographic map – it’s super detailed.

 There are no sites large enough for an RV on the rim.
 The best place to camp will be sites 1-7, where the sites are larger and there are places to turn around.

 Camping is allowed in designated campsites only – no dispersed camping.
 The map shows 10 campsites, but along the rim there are an additional 5-6 campsites.
 I put yellow dots where the other official campsites are located.
 Campsites do fill fairly quickly, especially during school spring breaks (late March & early April).
 We arrived on a Saturday at 2pm and got the last campsite available.
 To get a campsite arrive on a Friday afternoon.
 That being said, there is no “best” campsite.
 All of them are really good and if you are on the rim, with a 30 sec walk to view the canyon and The Wedge.
 There are also two picnic areas if you are visiting for just the day.

 Welcome sign!
-Only 2 miles to go.
-You wouldn't think there could be a "Little Grand Canyon" nearby based on the flat land and juniper trees.
-Just wait though - it'll soon drop off.
+You wouldn’t think there could be a “Little Grand Canyon” nearby based on the flat land and juniper trees.
+Just wait though – it’ll soon drop off.